 Factors affecting exercise intensity in rugby-specific small-sided games.
 J Strength Cond Res 26(8): 2037-2042, 2012-Small-sided games (SSGs) have been suggested as a method for concurrently training physical, technical and tactical capabilities of rugby union players.

-Coutts, AJ, Crowcroft, S & Kempton, T 2017, 'Developing athlete monitoring systems: Theoretical basis and practical applications1' in Sport, Recovery, and Performance: Interdisciplinary Insights, Routledge, UK, pp. 19-32.View/Download from: UTS OPUS or Publisher's site
+Coutts, AJ, Crowcroft, S & Kempton, T 2017, 'Developing athlete monitoring systems: Theoretical basis and practical applications1' in Sport, Recovery, and Performance: Interdisciplinary Insights, Routledge, UK, pp. 19-32.View/Download from: Publisher's site

 Athlete monitoring is now common practise in high-performance sport.
 Fundamentally, athlete monitoring involves quantifying the athletes training load and their responses to that training.
 The main reasons for monitoring athletes are that it can provide information to refine the training process, increase athlete performance readiness and reduce risk of injury and illness.
 Through a systematic approach to athlete monitoring an improved understanding of the complex relationships between training, performance, and injury can be obtained.
 The purpose of this chapter is to examine the training theory that underpins athlete monitoring and discuss the key components of an athlete monitoring system.
 Additionally, a discussion of methods used to analyse and interpret these data will also be provided.